jniles/drugdb/README.md

 mysql <ddrugdb.sql
 ```

-Then just `ruby main.rb` and sinatra will take the stage
+Then just `ruby server.rb` and sinatra will take the stage